 Volvo to add YouTube and Google Home integration in its cars soon

-Volvo to add YouTube and Google Home integration in its cars soon1 min read .
-Updated: 06 Jan 2022, 10:49 AM IST
+Volvo to add YouTube and Google Home integration in its cars soon

 Volvo is also planning a self-driving technology, which will allow the car to fully take over driving tasks in an upcoming all-electric SUV it plans to announce later this year.